Cross-correlating Astrophysical and Cosmological Gravitational Wave Backgrounds with the Cosmic Microwave Background

 \paragraph{Conclusions} In this letter we have shown that the CMB correlates with both the AGWB and the CGWB.
 In the cosmological case at small multipoles the leading term is due to the cross-correlation between the two FSM of the two tracers, while at larger multipoles the spectrum is more sensitive to the cross-correlation of the early-ISW of the CGWB and of the FSM of the CGWB.
 For the AGWB, we have considered as a first estimate only the galaxy density contribution with a constant bias.
 In this case, the correlation is induced by the late-ISW of the CMB with the density term of the AGWB.
-We have performed an SNR analysis to estimate the detectability of these effects for future GW interferometers, such as Advanced LIGO, ET, LISA and BBO.
+We have performed an SNR analysis to estimate the detectability of these effects for future GW interferometers, such as Advanced LIGO, LISA and BBO.
 Finally, we have obtained constrained realization maps of the CGWB and the AGWB, starting from the high-resolution {\it Planck} CMB map.
 For the CGWB map, the CMB seeds are more visible because the two are nearly perfectly correlated on large scales.
 This nearly deterministic prediction of the CGWB from CMB observations, in the low-noise limit, can be exploited as a useful diagnostic tool in future analyses of CGWB anisotropies.
 While the noise level of forthcoming experiments is still fairly high for a meaningful application of this technique, significant improvements are expected in the future.
 A way to significantly lower the noise level (by orders of magnitude) would also be to combine several interferometers; we have not explicitly accounted for this possibility in our SNR forecasts.
 The AGWB $\times$ CMB correlation is lower than the CGWB $\times$ CMB one.
 Therefore CMB-based constrained realizations are less powerful in this case.
-However, the power of constrained realization techniques could in this case be significantly enhanced by accounting for correlations between the AGWB and LSS observables.
-We will explore this in a future work.
+However, the power of constrained realization techniques could in this case be significantly enhanced by accounting for correlations between the AGWB and LSS observables~\cite{Canas-Herrera:2019npr, Mukherjee:2019wcg, Mukherjee:2020hyn, Mukherjee:2020mha}.
+We will explore this in a future work \cite{supmat2}.

-While completing this paper, we came across \cite{braglia} where the cross-correlation CGWBxCMB has been used to assess the capability of future gravitational wave interferometers to constrain Early Universe extensions to the $\Lambda$CDM model through a Fisher analysis.
+Right after completing this work, we came across \cite{braglia} where the cross-correlation CGWBxCMB has been used to assess the capability of future gravitational wave interferometers to constrain Early Universe extensions to the $\Lambda$CDM model through a Fisher analysis.

 \paragraph{Acknowledgments.}